 Want to walk out your door and see the stars shooting over the ocean?
 Consider staying somewhere on the waterfront:

-When the moon is full and at perigee (its closest point to the earth), that's a super moon.
+When the moon is full and at perigee (its closest point to the earth), that's a full-moon supermoon.

 And when it's near the horizon, the moon appears gigantic!

-There will be three super moons in 2024:
+There will be three full-moon supermoons in 2025:

 Throughout the year, local astronomy groups host "Star Parties" in several locations on Cape Cod.